Change-in-velocity detection for multidimensional data: Additional figures

 \subsection{BCP and CPLASS on detecting short segments}

-In this section, we provide an example where BCP struggles with detecting short segments as discussed in Section~\ref{sec:power_analysis} and Figure~\ref{fig:power_analysis}.
+In this section, we provide an example where BCP struggles with detecting short segments as discussed in the main manuscript (Section 3.1) and Figure 7 (the corresponding figure in the main manuscript).
 With this issue, the motile segment was missed, and the whole path was labeled stationary.
 Meanwhile, CPLASS detected the short fast segment and labeled the middle segment active (see Figure~\ref{fig:BCP_CPLASS_short_segment}).